Search

 What interviewers actually expect

-When a graph problem comes up in an AI coding interview, here's the playbook that gets high marks.
+When a graph problem comes up in an AI coding interview, here's what interviewers want to see:

 Recognition is the hard part.
 Many problems don't say "here's a graph" explicitly.
 A problem about finding the shortest sequence of word transformations?
 That's BFS on a graph where each word is a node and edges connect words that differ by one letter.
 A problem about network connectivity?
 Graph with connected components.
 The interviewer is watching whether you can see the graph structure hiding inside the problem description.